Production Records

 TTB = Alcohol and Tobacco Tax and Trade Bureau, the federal agency that regulates beverage alcohol producers in the US.
 DSP = Distilled Spirits Plant, the federal designation for a permitted distillery.

-When a TTB record is required
+When a production record is required

-| Product compliance regime | TTB record required? |
+| Product compliance regime | Production record required? |

 |---|---|

-ttb (most spirits, some wines, some beers) | Yes — gate to closing the batch. |
+| TTB (most spirits, some wines, some beers) | Yes — gate to closing the batch. |

-none (non-alcoholic, exempt categories) | No. |
+| None (non-alcoholic, exempt categories) | No. |

 The regime is set on the product, inherited by the batch at creation, and frozen for the life of the batch.
 You cannot change a batch’s regime mid-run.